-The programme is designed to support young people in gaining skills that can enhance their positive role in issues of peace and security and in preventing violent conflict.
-It also brings visibility to the initiatives, actions and projects initiated by young people towards peace and the promotion of diversity and human rights.
-As such, it responds to recent international policy recommendations outlined in the United Nations Security Council Resolution 2250 on Youth, Peace and Security and the Secretary-General’s Plan of Action on Preventing Violent Extremism.
+The Young Peacebuilders is a peace education initiative that is designed to support young people in gaining skills that can enhance their positive role in issues of peace and security and in preventing violent conflict.
+It also brings visibility to the initiatives, actions and projects initiated by young people towards peace and the promotion of diversity and dialogue.
+As such, it responds to recent international policy recommendations outlined in the United Nations Security Council Resolutions 2250 and 2419 on Youth, Peace and Security and the Secretary-General’s Plan of Action on Preventing Violent Extremism.

-- Learn about stereotypes and how to critically analyze them to reduce their prevalence;
+- Learn about negative stereotypes and how to critically analyze them to reduce their prevalence;

 - Understand different perspectives in identity-based conflict and gain tools to develop solutions at local, national and regional level and transform conflicts peacefully;

 - Part 1: online phase.
 Participants access the course through an online collaborative platform.
 UNAOC and other trainers facilitate the first few modules of the curriculum, giving an opportunity to participants to get to know each other prior to their first in-person meeting.
-They also start getting exposed to tools and concepts, engage in discussion and start reflecting on their individual and joint action.
+They also start getting exposed to tools and concepts, engage in discussion and start reflecting on their peace actions.

 The first edition of Young Peacebuilders took place in West Africa in 2016 with 20 young men and women from the region, with a workshop in Abuja, Nigeria.
 Read more about this edition here.

-The second edition of Young Peacebuilders will take place in the Middle East-North Africa (MENA) region in 2017.
-Read more about this upcoming edition here.
+The second edition of Young Peacebuilders took place in the Middle East-North Africa (MENA) region in 2017-18.
+Read more about this edition here.